MacGregory-is-codding/GetVSCodeExtensions/README.md

 # GetVSCodeExtensions

 ## Info
-Batch script to save your VS Code extensions in a file
+Saves your VS Code extensions in a file on desktop

-## Status
-*Not ready